lweitkamp/numpitron/README.md

 This library is meant as a learning experience for implementing distributed training strategies.
 Ideally the library will be capable of both 3D parallelism (TP + MP + DP) and ZeRO.
 If you want to follow along, make sure to check out my [blog](https://lweitkamp.github.io/).

 # Feature Roadmap
-Core functionality will be 3D parallel and ZeRO stage 1 since these can be combined in general:
+Core functionality will be 3D parallel with some decoding strategies:

 * [x] Single Core
 * [x] Tensor Parallel
 * [x] Distributed Data Parallel
 * [ ] Pipeline Parallel
 * [ ] Distributed sampling strategies
-* [ ] ZeRO

 When/if this is done, we will look at expert parallel strategies.